 Being a U.S. citizen is more than just a certificate, it is a perspective that is focused on equality and freedom.
 Progressing from green card ownership to citizenship provides much and also requires much, so make sure you consider what will be asked of you before applying.

-Citizenship comes with a variety of benefits and rights such as the freedom of speech and religion as well as the right to vote, run for election, federal employment, a fair trial by jury.
+Citizenship comes with a variety of benefits and rights such as the freedom of speech and religion as well as the right to vote, run for election, federal employment, protection from deportation, priority benefits when sponsoring family members for green cards, and a domestic trial by jury.

 Conversely, to whom much is given, much is required.
 Becoming a citizen also comes with a set of obligations that every American citizen needs to fulfill such as participation in the democratic process of voting, answering jury summons, paying taxes, and abiding by federal and state laws.If these are principles that you are willing to uphold,